 Q: I don't want my ex-spouse to be able to view my financial information on the Profile - will she be able to?

 A: No, she will not.
-Within the Profile process, the non-custodial parent will complete and submit a separate Profile, and will not be able to view the answers submitted on the custodial parent's Profile.
-Actually, neither parent will be able to access the information the other one has provided.
+Within the Profile process, divorced parents will complete separate Profiles, and will not be able to view the answers submitted on the other parent's Profile.

 Q: What is IDOC?